ImPanick/OSRS-GE-Sniper/DISCORD_BOT_INVITE_GUIDE.md

 # Discord Bot Invite Link - Step by Step

-## Quick Method: Manual URL Construction

-If you can't find the "URL Generator" in OAuth2, you can manually create the invite URL.
+**Note:** Discord has removed the OAuth2 URL Generator from their interface.
+You must now manually construct the invite URL using the method below.

 ### Step 1: Get Your Application ID